 Instructions

-- Arugula PestoPlace walnuts and garlic in food process and pulse until chopped.
-Add arugula, lemon juice, nutritional yeast, and salt and pulse until a paste is formed, stopping to scrape the sides occasionally.
-Remove blade and stir in olive oil 1 Tbsp at a time, until desired consistency.
+- Arugula PestoPlace ¾ cup walnuts and 2 cloves garlic in food process and pulse until chopped.
+Add arugula, 2 Tbsp lemon juice, 1 Tbsp nutritional yeast, and ½ tsp salt and process until a paste is formed, stopping to scrape the sides occasionally.
+Remove the blade and stir in ¼ cups olive oil, adding more for creamier pesto.

 - PastaBring a large pot of salted water to a boil.
 Add 12 oz pasta and cook according to package directions until al dente.
-Don't overcook!When pasta finishes cooking, reserve a little bit of pasta water then use a colander to strain water.
+Don't overcook!When pasta finishes cooking, reserve a little bit of pasta water then use a colander placed in the sink to strain the water.
 Return pasta back to pot and toss with 1-2 tsp pasta water, to prevent clumping.
 Stir in arugula pesto, off heat, until pasta is coated.

-- VegetablesWhile pasta is cooking, heat a large skillet on medium heat.
-Once hot, add a drizzle of oil, onions, mushrooms, and a pinch of salt and sauté until mushrooms begin to brown, about 5-7 minutes.
-Add broccoli and garlic and cook until broccoli has softened, stirring occasionally.
+- Sautéed VeggiesMeanwhile, heat a large skillet on medium heat with 2 tsp avocado oil.
+Once hot, add yellow onions, mushrooms, and ¼ tsp salt and sauté until mushrooms begin to brown, about 7-10 minutes.
+Add broccoli (or zucchini) and until broccoli has softened, stirring occasionally.

 Did you enjoy this Arugula Pesto Pasta?
-I’d love to hear how it turned out in a comment! 🙂
+I’d love to hear how it turned out in a comment below! 🙂

 One of my favorites!
 Orzo is so much more filling than it looks.